XingLiangLondon/Hand-Movement-Trajectories-Tracking/README.md

    - Draw Convex Hull contour and normal contour
 6. Tracking hand movement trajectories based on contour mass centroid
 7. Face detection is also performed using HAAR CASCADE Classifiers

+V1: is hand movement trajectories tracking based on countour mass centriods with X-Y trajectorires plot